Rights & Responsibilities

 As a patient you have the responsibility to:

-Give at least one hour notice to cancel any appointment.
+Give at least a two hour notice to cancel any appointment.

 Arrive 15 minutes prior to your appointment time.

-Provide accurate information concerning your past health history, medications, allergies (including latex), current address, phone number and emergency contacts.
+Provide accurate information concerning your past health history, any medications, including over-the-counter products and dietary supplements; any allergies (including latex) or sensitivities, current address, phone number and emergency contacts.

 Respect the rights of other patients and staff.
 Follow all UTSA rules and regulations pertaining to safety, smoking, and general conduct.